FOR-TIMI/random-quote-generator/README.md

 # Random quote generator
 This is a random quote generator that generates a random qutoe from an API.
+When you click the button, the api generates a random quote and then displays it on the screen.

 ## Purpose
 This website generates random quotes